What is the Evidence Project?

-The project currently includes 150 researchers from over 100 different organizations, convened by the Center on Reinventing Public Education at the University of Washington Bothell.
+The project currently includes 150 researchers from over 100 different organizations, convened by the Center on Reinventing Public Education.
 New researchers are joining nearly every day and we are expanding outreach to international scholars to share knowledge across national boundaries.

 In the coming weeks we will release new tools and opportunities for researchers, policymakers, and funders to access fresh analysis, share data, and collaborate.
 We will also work to elevate projects in the pipeline that will bring fresh insights to the field.

 If you are a researcher doing work on the K-12 response to COVID-19, we invite you to join us.
 If you are in search of evidence-based ideas and analysis, you can follow our newsletter, where we will regularly share out the latest evidence.